Dabbling in Jet Lag

 - Parking Etoile P1 Rivetoile – A massive parking garage that is mostly used by people who are shopping at the Rivetoile Mall.
 Only park your car here if you can’t find a spot at any of the other places above.

-If you’re looking for a fast and affordable way to get from Paris to Strasbourg, then the train is for you.
+If you’re looking for a fast and affordable way to get to Strasbourg from Paris, then the train is for you, especially if you’re planning a day trip.

 Trains depart from Paris’ Gare de l’Est train station and arrive at Strasbourg’s Central Train Station.